-Murel Adele Nitschke, 94, formerly of Jud and Jamestown, North Dakota, passed away Monday, February 3, 2025, at Eventide Assisted Living, Jamestown.
+Murel Adele Nitschke, 94, formerly of Jud, ND, passed away Monday, February 3, 2025, at Eventide Assisted Living, Jamestown.

 Murel Tompkins was born October 18, 1930, in Dazey, ND, the daughter of Alvina (Fischer) Tompkins and Glen K. Tompkins.
 As her father was a Northern Pacific Depot agent, they moved many times over the course of his career.
 As a result, Murel attended various schools such as Dazey, Sanborn, Burea, West Fargo, Kathryn, and Jud, ND.